 National Fruitcake Day

 National Fruitcake Day, a December 27 holiday, is today.
-This day celebrates the rock hard, fruit filled holiday cake.
-While this heavy and overly sweet cake was popular in the 40's and 50's, we are not sure if anyone has ever eaten this weighty, gooey, sugar laden cake.
+This day celebrates the rock-hard, fruit-filled holiday cake.
+While this heavy and overly sweet cake was popular in the 40s and ’50s, we are not sure if anyone has ever eaten this weighty, gooey, sugar-laden cake.

 Scientists have been unable to penetrate deeply into a fruitcake, and therefore, have failed to uncover its exact composition.
-Its density has also hampered their ability to use carbon dating to identify the age of a fruitcake.
-Unconfirmed rumors suggest that some fruitcake are hundreds of years old.
+Its density has also hampered its ability to use carbon dating to identify the age of a fruitcake.
+Unconfirmed rumors suggest that some fruitcakes are hundreds, if not thousands, of years old.

-It is very appropriate for National Fruitcake Day to be celebrated shortly after Christmas.
-Once the holidays are over, it’s time to get rid of your fruitcake.
+It is very appropriate for this day to be celebrated shortly after Christmas.
+Once the holidays are over, it’s time to get rid of it.
 Giving a fruitcake is a Christmas tradition for many.
-It is also believed that recipients will re-wrap the fruitcake and give it to someone else.
+It is also believed that recipients will re-wrap it and give it to someone else.
 It’s almost a game to see who gets caught holding it on Christmas day.
 Who knows how many years, or decades, a fruitcake has been passed along?
-Ultimately, the trick is to make sure you give away the fruitcake before the holiday season is through.
+Ultimately, the trick is to make sure you give away it before the holiday season is through.
 Otherwise, you get the joy of storing it, until the next fruitcake-giving season.

-On National Fruitcake Day, those with a sweet tooth can celebrate by eating a slice or two.
-Otherwise, we suggest you use this day to give your fruitcake to someone....anyone.
+- For those with a sweet tooth, celebrate by eating a slice or two.

-Note: Our research failed to find any information that suggests this is an official “National” day, which requires an act of congress.
-Sure, you may argue that there are a few fruitcakes in congress.
+Our research failed to find any information that suggests this is an official “National” day, which requires an act of Congress or Presidential proclamation.
+Sure, you may argue that there are a few fruitcakes in Congress.
 But to date, none of them has sponsored a bill to create or declare a National Fruitcake Day.
 So, it is not a true and official national day….yet.